ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-managing_contributions.md

 ![Allow maintainers to make edits checkbox]({{ site.baseurl }}/fig/maintainer_edits.png "Allow maintainers to make edits checkbox"){:class="img-responsive"}

+> As with the **shared repository model**, Atlassian has a nice [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) example if you want a deeper dive.

 ### Requesting reviewers
 - When opening a PR, you can request it to be reviewed by someone else, so there is another pair of eyes making sure that your contribution is correct and does not introduce any bugs.
 - Reviewers can just comment on the PR, approve it, or request changes before it can be approved.
 - Some repositories might require the approval of one or more reviewers before the changes can be merged into the target branch.
+This can be set up by the repository manager(s) as a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule).
 - Only administrators of the target repository can merge PR.

 ### Reviewing a PR
-- When reviewing a PR, you will be shown, for each file changed, a comparison between the old and the new version, much like git diff (indeed, it is git diff between the original and target branches, just nicely formatted).
+- When reviewing a PR, you will be shown, for each file changed, a comparison between the old and the new version, much like the `git diff` command (indeed, it is `git diff` between the original and target branches, just nicely formatted).
 - You can add comments and suggest changes to specific lines in the code.
 - Comments and suggestions must be constructive and help the code to become better.
 Comments of the type “this can be done better” are discouraged.
 The CONTRIBUTING or the CODE_OF_CONDUCT files often contain information on how to make a good review.